UCL/composite-actions/README.md

+‼️ This repository is no longer actively maintaned, and is therefore archived.
+If you're interested in reviving it, please ask someone at https://github.com/UCL-ARC ‼️

 # Composite actions for GitHub Actions
 Useful actions that can be used to reduce code duplication in GitHub Actions configuration.